SushmaGuduri/HR-Attrition-Analysis/README.md

 -Department differences
 -Hypothesis testing was used to determine whether specific features had a significant impact on employee turnover.

-Dataset
+## Dataset
 The dataset includes key employee information such as:

-Age
+-Age

-Monthly income (log-transformed)
+-Monthly income (log-transformed)

-Job satisfaction score
+-Job satisfaction score

-Attrition status
+-Attrition status

-Technologies Used
+## Technologies Used

 Python (pandas, numpy, matplotlib, seaborn, scikit-learn)